 |boolean searchInScreen(IFalconImage falconImage, Rectangle crop, boolean searchAll)||When searchAll is true, this method locates all possible instances of an image within the specified rectangle.|

-For Falcon to find the images, you must include them in the Supporting Files section of the robotic process configuration.
+For Falcon to find the images, you must include them in the Support Files area of the robotic process configuration.

 To access images added as support files and assign them to a File variable, use the code: